Go Ad-Free

 Do You Know What to Feed Your Microbiota?

+Feeding your intestinal microbes properly is important.
 But what, exactly, does that mean?
-A new study shows that the response of gut microbiota to food varies from one person to another (Cell Host & Microbe, online June 12, 2019).
+One study shows that the response of gut microbiota to food varies from one person to another (Cell Host & Microbe, online June 12, 2019).

 The researchers had 34 healthy (but somewhat obsessive) people record absolutely everything they ate or drank for 17 days.
 They also collected stool samples daily during the study, which the investigators analyzed to see how the microbiota were responding.
 The analysis probed DNA distribution in a “fecal shotgun metagenome.”
 The DNA from the microbiota is properly termed the microbiome.